 seek further information consistent with the provisions of 503 CMR 2.00 as the Board deems necessary.

-The Board shall approve or disapprove an Application for Renewal of Certificate of Compliance within 30 days of receipt of All Necessary Information.
+The Board shall approve or disapprove an Application for Renewal of Certificate of Compliance upon receipt of All Necessary Information.

 If the Board does not approve the Application for Renewal of a Certificate of Compliance, and the Applicant fails to correct the reasons for disapproval, the Board shall Revoke the Certificate of Compliance pursuant to 503 CMR 2.07(9).